boringwave/dotonpaper/README.md

 ## How it works
 - Each dot represents a day.
 To track your mood, fill today's dot with the selected mood (**single click**) from the mood list.
 - Each day is linked to its paper, a free-to-draw-on area, **double click** on any dot to open its paper.
-- For general-purpose papers, click on the `add` button.
-These papers are not linked to any day and can be accessed from the papers menu (toggle menu to see)
+- ~~For general-purpose papers, click on the `add` button.
+These papers are not linked to any day and can be accessed from the papers menu (toggle menu to see)~~ [removed]

+#### To add text note
+1. Left click + `shift` key.
+2. Start writing.

+** As long as you didn't click the mouse down after finishing wrting, you still can move the text over the paper by holding the `shift` key agin and drag the text.

 ## How to install